matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 You can get default bridges' addresses using the `zks_getBridgeContracts` endpoint or `getDefaultBridgeAddresses` method of `Provider` in our JS SDK.

 ### Deposits
-The user makes a transaction to the L1 bridge by calling the `deposit` method.
+User make transactions to the L1 bridge by calling the `deposit` method.
 The following actions are then being executed:

 - L1 tokens are being sent to the L1 bridge and become locked there.
-- L1 bridge initiates a transaction to the L2 bridge using L1 -> L2 communication.
+- The L1 bridge initiates a transaction to the L2 bridge using L1 -> L2 communication.

 Within the L2 transaction, tokens are minted and sent to the specified address on L2.